bitspook/Intro-to-FRP-in-javascript-presentation-and-code/presentation/jschannel-bangalore-reactive-programming-with-javascript.md

 ### <small>in the context of</small> programming
 ...
-> When some data changes `over time`, everything dependent on the changed data shall `react`
+> When something changes `over time`, everything dependent on the change shall `react`

 --